Maintenance fee (patent): Canada

 In Canada, maintenance fees for a patent application, or a patent issued from the application, are due on each anniversary of the filing date of the application, beginning on the second anniversary.
-The amount due each year escalates during the life of the patent or patent application.
+The amount due increases each year during the life of the patent or patent application.

 If the maintenance fee is not paid (by the applicant or agent of record) by the due date with respect to a patent application, the application is deemed abandoned.
 The abandoned application may be reinstated within 12 months of the date of abandonment, by filing a request for reinstatement with payment of the maintenance fee that is due and the reinstatement fee.

 The maintenance fee for a patent may be paid within a one-year grace period after the due date, with the payment of a late fee.
 If the required fee has not been paid when the grace period expires, the patent lapses.